fractastical/ar/apps/playlist/README.md

 ===============================

-Because patterns use sub-string matching, sometimes they are more lenient than you would like, and then you wish to be more strict.
-A simple way to accomplish this is to include the file's path in the pattern:
+Because patterns use sub-string matching, sometimes they are more lenient than you would like.
+A simple way to be more strict is to include the file's path in the pattern:

     (playlist
       "path/to/foo"